compomics/moff-gui/README.md

 (c) A log file where all the information about all the trained linear model are displayed.

-NOTE : The log files and the output files are in the output folder specified by the user at the beginning.
+NOTE : The log files and the output files are in the output folder specified by the user.

 [Go to top of page](#moff-gui)